 We thought this sounded excessive and asked our campground staff what they thought, and they agreed with the advice saying that lineups to get into Arches National Park can exceed an hour if you get there at 8:30.

-We hate waiting in car lineups, so we heeded this advice and arrived at the park around 7:15 each day.
+We hate waiting in car lineups, so we followed this advice and arrived at Arches around 7:15am each day.
 The gates are unmanned at this time, so we were able to drive straight through with no delay.

 We had an annual National Park Pass so we kept driving, but all others need to stop at the Arches National Park Visitor Center to pay the entrance fee.
 The Arches National Park entrance fee is $30 for a private vehicle, good for 7 days.